hellosign/hellosign-php-sdk/docs/Api/UnclaimedDraftApi.md

 Create Embedded Unclaimed Draft with Template

 Creates a new Draft with a previously saved template(s) that can be claimed and used in an embedded iFrame.
 The first authenticated user to access the URL will claim the Draft and will be shown the \"Request signature\" page with the Draft loaded.
 Subsequent access to the claim URL will result in a `404`.
-For this embedded endpoint the `requester_email_address` parameter is required.  **NOTE**: Embedded unclaimed drafts can only be accessed in embedded iFrames whereas normal drafts can be used and accessed on HelloSign.
+For this embedded endpoint the `requester_email_address` parameter is required.  **NOTE**: Embedded unclaimed drafts can only be accessed in embedded iFrames whereas normal drafts can be used and accessed on Dropbox Sign.

 ### Example